esterOSS/ester-Assets/esteros-updater-cli/build-instructions-CLI-ubuntu.md

-# Building instructions in Ubuntu 20.04 LTS - 23.10 for the esterOS updater:
+# Building instructions in Ubuntu 23.10 for the esterOS updater:
 (internet access is required to download the neccesary programs)

 Prerequisites for building the esterOS CLI updater: